-If you have been tuning into BBC1’s Wild Alaska Live in recent weeks you’ve probably already put Alaska on your bucket list.
+If you have been tuning into ITV’s The Cruise: Voyage to Alaska in recent weeks you’ve probably already put Alaska on your bucket list.
 If you haven’t, our run down of the amazing experiences you could have on a cruise to Alaska should do the job.

 Let’s start with the bears.
 They’re everywhere, ambling through pine glades and scooping salmon from rushing rivers and streams with gargantuan paws during the salmon rush each June/July.
 Coming across bears in Alaska is a common occurrence and for those who love the thrill of the chase, bear hunts in the Spasski River Valley will see you scout them out with the safety of a guide by your side.